Eight decades later, the last Beetle rolls off the production line

 Designed by Austrian automotive engineer Ferdinand Porsche — who would later launch his own sports car company — the Beetle was first produced in 1938.
 By 1972, production had topped 15 million, surpassing demand for Henry Ford’s long-lived Model T.

-In recent years, VW has tried to revive demand with a series of new versions but, in an era when SUVs and CUVs have shunted sedans and coupes to the side of the road, slumping sales made the decision inevitable.
+In recent years, VW has tried to revive demand with a series of new versions but, in an era when SUVs and crossover utility vehicles have shunted sedans and coupes to the side of the road, slumping sales made the decision inevitable.

 But the initial run was limited.
 The first Beetle rolled out of the then-new VW plant in Wolfsburg, Germany, just months before the opening shots of World War II.
 The factory was quickly converted to military production and, by the time the guns fell silent, the Allies had bombed it into rubble.